Final Clinical Practice Semester

 Student Teaching is a prospective teacher’s internship, i.e. a full-term experience observing, planning, and teaching in an elementary, middle, or high school setting.
 It is partnered with EdTPA Capstone; a performance-based assessment taken during student teaching.

-- IMPORTANT - For Fall 2018 Placements-If you are applying for the first time or are requesting a change of placement all Student Teaching Applications, supporting materials, and additional Praxis II scores (for elementary students wishing to student teach in a middle school grade) are due by April 1.
+- IMPORTANT - For Spring 2019 Placements-If you are applying for the first time or are requesting a change of placement all Student Teaching Applications, supporting materials, and additional Praxis II scores (for elementary students wishing to student teach in a middle school grade) are due by October 1.
 Any request made after that date cannot be guaranteed.

 - TBA - Deadline to apply for graduation